butcherbox/frontend-test/README.md

 When have completed the project please commit and push up to your forked repo and email me at jeffreygnatek@butcherbox.com.

-Please recreate the design shown at [here](https://www.figma.com/file/SqKMB75lspAOntDACqXeNE/Untitled?node-id=1%3A2)
+Please recreate the design shown at [here](https://www.figma.com/file/SqKMB75lspAOntDACqXeNE/Untitled?node-id=1%3A2) note that you will need to signup for Figma to get access to the file's specific information around type etc.

 ## Directions